Cryptolens/license-server/README.md

 ### Configuring the server
 There are two steps involved:

-1. Visit [the configuration page](https://app.cryptolens.io/extensions/LicenseServer?OfflineMode=False&LocalFloatingServer=False) to create a configuration that will ensure that will make the server work in standard mode.
+1. Visit [the configuration page](https://app.cryptolens.io/extensions/LicenseServer?OfflineMode=False&LocalFloatingServer=False) to create a configuration that will make the server work in standard mode.
 2. Copy the configuration string and paste it in the `ConfigurationFromCryptolens` variable in `Program.cs`.

 ### Building the server